David Harbour to star in 'Gran Turismo' adaptation - NewsBreak

 Recently, Warner Bros. confirmed that Hollywood star Keanu Reeves will portray fan-favorite character John Constantine once again in a sequel to the 2005 hit film Constantine.
 Fans have called for the studio to make a sequel to the blockbuster movie for years.
 So it’s no surprise many couldn’t contain their excitement after reports came out of the sequel as fans freaked out on social media over the news.

-Orlando Bloom to star opposite David Harbour in Playstation's Gran Turismo movie
+Orlando Bloom and David Harbour cast in Sony and Playstation's Gran Turismo movie

+Orlando Bloom is joining the cast of the film adaptation of the popular video game, Gran Turismo opposite David Harbour.
+The actor, 45, known for movies like Pirates of the Caribbean and Kingdom of Heaven has reached an agreement for the Sony Pictures and PlayStation Productions movie, which will be helmed by District 9 director Neill Blomkamp, according to Deadline.

 Collider